Trade Stock Indices

 3) Chikou Span: Lagging Span: Green Colored Line Today's closing price drawn 26 price periods behind

-4) Senkou Span A: Leading Span A = (Tenkan Sen + Kijun Sen) / 2, plotted 26 price periods ahead
+4) Senkou Span A: Leading Span A is calculated as (Tenkan Sen + Kijun Sen) / 2, plotted 26 price bar periods into the future.

 Kumo: Cloud: area between Senkou Span A and B